YashodhanFake/EShopMicroservices/README.md

 # EShopMicroservices

-This is my implementation for the course 'ASP.NET Polyglot Microservices'.
+This is my implementation for the course 'ASP.NET Microservices'.

 ## Design Pattern
 - Catalog Service